miguelpardal/CttPdcpAdapter/README.md

 ## Authors

 * [Miguel Pardal](https://github.com/miguelpardal)
-* Sérgio Guerreiro
+* SÃ©rgio Guerreiro

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details